 Lawyers for the university say allowing the Wayne estate to use the name could cause confusion and "diminish, dilute and tarnish" the value of the name, for which both parties hold trademarks.

-A message seeking comment from the John Wayne Enterprises was not immediately returned.
+Messages seeking comment Wednesday from John Wayne Enterprises were not returned.

-The proposed bourbon label would feature an image of Wayne holding a rifle with "Duke" emblazoned over it in bold letters and the phrase "A man's gotta do what a man's gotta do" is included on the back side of the bottle.
+The bourbon is labeled with an image of Wayne holding a rifle with "Duke" emblazoned over it in bold letters.
+The phrase "A man's gotta do what a man's gotta do" is included on the back side of the bottle.

-"Duke University does not own the word 'Duke' in all contests and purposes," the family's lawyers said in the lawsuit.
+"Duke University does not own the word 'Duke' in all contexts for all purposes," the family's lawyers said in the lawsuit.
 "Duke is a common word that has been used for centuries in a wide array of commercial and other applications wholly independent of Duke University.
 Yet by the actions alleged herein, Duke University seems to think it owns the word 'Duke' for all purposes and applications."

-The private university declined to disclose how much it brings in each year licensing and marketing merchandise featuring the Duke name and its Blue Devils mascot.
+The private university declined to disclose how much it brings in each year through licensing merchandise featuring the Duke name and its Blue Devils mascot.